Centriscidae: Taxonomy

 In some classifications, the subfamily Macroramphosinae is raised to the level of family, Macroramphosidae.
 The placement of the genus Centriscops is unclear: ITIS places it in Macroramphosidae, as does the 5th edition of Nelson (2016).
+However, Eschmeyer's Catalog of Fishes presently retains both as different subfamilies within the same family.

-The two genera currently classified within the Centriscidae are:
+The five genera currently classified within the Centriscidae are: